-So many cell mechanisms have evolved to promote “Natural Genetic Engineering, that there is not space here to begin discussing them all.
-Shapiro has collected a list of many of these mechanisms.
+So many cell mechanisms have evolved to fascilitate “Natural Genetic Engineering,” that there is not space here to begin discussing them all.
+Visit Dr. Shapiro’s web site to see the collection of list of many of these mechanisms.
 In cells, many of these tools for natural genetic engineering are “enzymes.”
 These enzymes are like tiny molecular tools that can cut, copy and paste DNA.
 (The the suffix “-ase is used to indicate that a molecule is an enzyme.)
 These tools of genetic engineering includes such things as “transposases,” “recombinases,” “ligases,” “integrases,” and “reverse transcriptases.”

 The most prolific tool of natural genetic engineering is the transposase.
 Transposases are the most abundant and ubiquitous genes on earth (Aziz, Breitbart and Edwards, 2010).
 Transposases are enzymes that cut and paste DNA from place to place in the genome and between cells.
 Transposons are abundant and ubiquitous.
 In humans, up to 70% of the genome is made of transposons!

 Other tools of natural genetic engineering include: recombinases. ligases, helicases, telemerases, reverse trasnscriptases, methylases.
 The whole complex system of sex evolved as a way to recombine DNA.
 Recombinases recombine sections of DNA.
 Ligases are enzymes that connect two pieces of DNA.
 Reverse transcriptase is an enzyme that copies an RNA molecule into DNA.